LovelornOwl/lovelornowl.github.io/_posts/2016-10-30-sockets-chat.md

 		return 1;
 	}

-	// Attempt to connect to an address until one succeeds for (ptr = result; ptr != NULL; ptr = ptr->ai_next) {
+	for (ptr = result; ptr != NULL; ptr = ptr->ai_next) {

-		// Create a SOCKET for connecting to server client.socket = socket(ptr->ai_family, ptr->ai_socktype,
+		client.socket = socket(ptr->ai_family, ptr->ai_socktype,
 							   ptr->ai_protocol);
 		if (client.socket == INVALID_SOCKET) {